Iyo ang Tondo, Kanya ang Cavite

 Iyo ang Tondo, Kanya ang Cavite (lit.
 Tondo Is Yours, Cavite Is His) is a 1986 Filipino action film directed by Pablo Santiago and written by Agustin B. de la Cruz, starring Fernando Poe Jr. and Ramon Revilla.

 The film earned less at the box office than what its producers anticipated, with industry observers assuming that GMA Network's television broadcasts of past Poe films had likely drawn audiences away from watching Poe's new films in cinemas.

 Plot

-Crisanto (Fernando Poe Jr.) is a valiant man from the streets of Tondo beloved by its people for his acts of vigilantism and his Robin Hood-like generosity to its poor.
-Bador (Ramon Revilla), on the other hand, is an influential man in Cavite's underworld whose tight grip is recognized in the entire province.
+Crisanto (Poe) is a valiant man from the streets of Tondo beloved by its people for his acts of vigilantism and his Robin Hood-like generosity to its poor.
+Bador (Revilla), on the other hand, is an influential man in Cavite's underworld whose tight grip is recognized in the entire province.
 Crisanto and Bador are good friends dating back to their incarceration at the New Bilibid Prison.

 Their friendship will be put to the ultimate test as the Kingpin of Tondo is pitted against his staunch ally, the Don of the Cavite gangland, by a cabal of men from both Tondo and Cavite eager to oust both from their respective thrones.
 Now the best of friends become the worst of enemies as Tondo collides with Cavite.